spectector/spectector-benchmarks/README.md

 file `results/summary.txt`, where L indicates that Spectector identified a speculative leak while S denotes that Spectector proved the corresponding program's security.
-Note that both `results/out` and `results/security.txt` will be overwritten every time the script `check_security.sh` is ran.
+Note that both `results/out` and `results/summary.txt` will be overwritten every time the script `check_security.sh` is ran.

-[TODO:
-0. check script folder!! summary vs  security
-1. Update the column names to match the paper.
-2. Update the symbols to match the paper.
-3. Update file names (see above).]
+The results on the file `results/summary.txt` are labeled by the next pattern:
+`L` if there's a leak
+`N` if the program is secure
+`?` if Spectector can't solve the program
+`*` if there's a timeout in the SMT solver, so a seurity condition cannot be given `~` if there's a timeout in Spectector, this can be solved by increasing the
+	timeout (it's a script argument)

 ## Obtaining timing measurements